skydoves/PreferenceRoom/README.md

 SharedPreferences data are not safe from hacking even if private-mode.<br>
 There is a simple way to encrypt whole entity using `@EncryptEntity` annotation.<br>
 It is based on AES128 encryption.
 So we should set the key value along __16 size__ length.<br>
-If `put` method invoked, the value will be encrypted automatically.<br>
+If `put` method invoked, the value is encrypted automatically. <br>
-And if `get` method invoked, it will return the decrypted value.
+And if `get` method invoked, it returns the decrypted value.

 ```java
 @EncryptEntity("1234567890ABCDFG")